ArturoDent/find-and-transform/README.md

       "find": ">",
       "replace": " class=\"@\">",
       "restrictFind": "selections",
-      "moveCursor": "@"                  // after the replacement, move to and select this text }
+      "cursorMoveSelect": "@"                  // after the replacement, move to and select this text }
 },